Darren Brown (rugby league): Rugby league career

 Brown began his first-grade career at South Sydney (first grade player #774) in the 1989 NSWRL season and had two stints at the club.

 In between his South Sydney stints he played the 1990 off season with English club Trafford Borough and then returned to Australia for the 1991 season with Canterbury (first grade player #559), where he featured as a centre and five-eighth, with a highlight being a hat-trick of tries in a win over Eastern Suburbs.

 After returning to South Sydney for a further two years, Brown joined Western Suburbs (first grade player #974) in the 1994 season and played lock in the first three rounds.
 He was then sacked by Western Suburbs following his involvement in a brawl outside Canterbury Leagues Club and finished the season with Penrith (first grade player #361).

 Used as a forward, Brown continued to play for Penrith for another four seasons, which included two finals appearances in the 1997 Super League season.

 From 1999 to 2001 he returned to play in England for the Salford Red Devils (first grade player #965), which he captained.

 Personal life

 Since retiring from rugby league Brown has worked as a real estate agent and is currently employed as a stevedore (wharfie) on the Port Botany waterfront.
 In 2016 Brown walked 858 kilometres from the Gold Coast to Sydney with his mates from Rise Foundation Australia to raise awareness for suicide prevention and mental health issues.
 In 2019 Brown began co-hosting Rabbitohs Radio, a weekly rugby league podcast covering the South Sydney Rabbitohs.
-In the podcast Brown, former teammate Steve Mavin and Grant Chappell examine Rabbitohs team news, performances and interview special guests.
+In the podcast Brown and close mate Grant Chappell examine Rabbitohs team news, performances and interview special guests.